What is Translation Memory? Complete Guide to TM [2026]

 Knowledge Preservation

-When translators leave, their work remains in the TM.
-Organizational translation knowledge becomes a permanent asset rather than walking out the door.
+When translators leave, their work stays in the TM.
+Organizational translation knowledge becomes a permanent asset, not something that walks out the door.

 Translation Memory Best Practices (2026)